A topic from the subject of Biochemistry in Chemistry.

 1. Matter and Energy

-Matter is anything that has mass and takes up space.
-Energy is the ability to do work.
+Matter is anything that occupies space and has mass.
+Energy is the capacity to do work.

 2. Chemical Reactions

-Chemical reactions involve the rearrangement of atoms to form new molecules.
-They can be classified as either endothermic or exothermic.
+Chemical reactions involve the rearrangement of atoms to create new molecules.
+These reactions can be classified as either endothermic (absorbing energy) or exothermic (releasing energy).

 3. pH and Buffer Systems

-pH is a measure of the acidity or alkalinity of a solution.
-Buffer systems help to maintain a stable pH.
+pH measures the acidity or alkalinity of a solution.
+Buffer systems help maintain a stable pH, resisting changes in acidity or alkalinity.

 4. Enzymes

-Enzymes are proteins that catalyze chemical reactions.
-They speed up reactions without being consumed.
+Enzymes are proteins that act as biological catalysts, accelerating chemical reactions without being consumed in the process.

 5. Nucleic Acids

-Nucleic acids are molecules that store genetic information.
-They include DNA and RNA.
+Nucleic acids are molecules that store and transmit genetic information.
+DNA and RNA are examples of nucleic acids.

 Equipment and Techniques